babel/babel/packages/babel-preset-env/CONTRIBUTING.md

 # Contributing

-## Adding a new plugin of polyfill to support (when approved in the next ECMAScript version)
+## Adding a new plugin or polyfill to support (when approved in the next ECMAScript version)

 ### Update [`plugin-features.js`](https://github.com/babel/babel/blob/master/packages/babel-preset-env/data/plugin-features.js)